MatiasJAco/little-souchou/readme.md

 ## Contact

-This bot is built and managed by Tom "Skeletom" Farro.
+This bot is built based on code written by Tom "Skeletom" Farro.
 If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.
 Currently, this bot is not available for public deployment, but may become public in the near future.

 # Usage